The Important Value of Finding Quietude, a Time to Reflect and Renew

 It reminded me of the summer school holidays in Australia as a kid, when I had more time and opportunity to do nothing.
 In the heat, there was a slowness, a stillness, a time to dream, to reflect, and to play.

 One of my favorite things to do was to read in the back of our car in the carport, which was the shadiest and coolest place around.
 We didn’t have air-conditioning, and I would read and nap, think, daydream, and reflect on what I was reading.
 That has got to be one of my favorite things to do, even now—not in the back of a car in a carport, but the reading, napping, thinking, and reflecting part.
-Mostly, though, I wasn’t giving myself that pleasure—that life-sustaining time.

-Something wonderful happened this winter as I sat in the apartment, with the windows framing sweeping views of NYC, and feeling the warmth of the sun as it streamed in, I felt called to spend unbusy time here, to slow down, to go inside.
-In basking not only in the sun but also in gratitude, anything ready to heal bubbled up to my consciousness.
-I felt an invitation to let go of some traumatic memories from the past and to heal them.
+Something wonderful happened this winter as I sat in the apartment, with the windows framing views of NYC, and feeling the warmth of the sun as it streamed in, I felt called to spend unbusy time here, to slow down, to go inside.

 Our Life Has a Purpose

-Our life is a journey with a trajectory and a purpose.
+Our lives are journeys with a trajectory and a purpose.
 It is shaped by defining moments across different seasons, each working together for our good when we trust that God has our best interests at heart.
-We are on a path of seeking love, acceptance, forgiveness, purpose, and connection.

 Just as nature is quiet in winter, resting, renewing, and working beneath the surface in the roots and the sap as it prepares for Spring, we need to do the same: slow down, reflect, and renew.